Mcilie/XSBench_test_swe_agent/README.md

 ## Selecting A Programming Model

-XSBench has been implemented in multiple different languages to target a variety of computational architectures and accelerators.
+XSBench needs to be implemented in multiple different languages to target a variety of computational architectures and accelerators.
 The available implementations can be found in their own directories:

-1. **XSBench/openmp-threading**
-This is the "default" version of XSBench that is appropriate for serial and multicore CPU architectures.
-The method of parallelism is via the OpenMP threading model.

-2. **XSBench/openmp-offload**
-This method of parallelism uses OpenMP 4.5 (or newer) to map program data to a remote accelerator memory space and run targeted kernels on the accelerator.
-This method of parallelism could be used for a wide variety of architectures (besides CPUs) that support OpenMP 4.5 targeting.
-NOTE: The Makefile will likely not work by default and will need to be adjusted to utilize your OpenMP accelerator compiler.

-3. **XSBench/cuda**
+1. **XSBench/cuda**
 This version of XSBench is written in CUDA for use with NVIDIA GPU architectures.
 NOTE: You will likely want to specify in the makefile the SM version for the card you are running on.

-4. **XSBench/opencl**
-This version of XSBench is written in OpenCL, and can be used for CPU, GPU, FPGA, or other architectures that support OpenCL.
-It was written with GPUs in mind, so if running on other architectures you may need to heavily re-optimize the code.
-You will also likely need to edit the makefile to supply the path to your OpenCL compiler.

-4. **XSBench/sycl**
-This version of XSBench is written in SYCL, and can be used for CPU, GPU, FPGA, or other architectures that support OpenCL and SYCL.
-It was written with GPUs in mind, so if running on other architectures you may need to heavily re-optimize the code.
-You will also likely need to edit the makefile to supply the path to your SYCL compiler.

-5. **XSBench/hip**
-This version of XSBench is written in HIP for use with GPU architectures.
-This version is derived from CUDA using an automatic conversion tool with only a few small manual changes.

 ## Compilation